chirag1992m/profile/public/blog_posts/life-goals-2030.md

 ## Physical and Mental Health

 Everything starts from your health.
 It is the foundation that everything else stands on.
-If you're healthy, you'll be able to support your relationships, family, go meet friends, work to earn money, etc. I think health is much simpler than everyone describes it to be.
-And I think both physical and mental health are related in powerful ways.
-One can boost the other or drag the other one down.
-There are three main things to maintain a "good" health.
+If you're healthy, you'll be able to support your relationships, family, go meet friends, work to earn money, etc. I ended up giving it a 4 as I've been struggling with addiction to 🍃💨.
+I have been partaking in the activity almost everyday for the past 2-3 years and weekly/bi-weekly for almost 10 years.
+My preconception of marijuana that it isn't addictive shattered a a year ago since I've been trying to quit, but failing to do so everytime.
+As I fell off the fitness wagon, I was exercising almost everyday for 7 years and then suddenly stopped due to covid, combined with smoking, both my physical and mental health has taken a bit hit.
+This requires a heavy intervention.

+From now on, no more smoking.
+Not even a little bit.
+Let's go cold turkey on this.
+Secondly, to keep the cravings on the bay, we'll indulge into fitness, nutrition and the occasional cheat meal.
+There are majorly three things I need to focus on:

 1. Nutrition: Your body and mind needs fuel to operate well.
+Eat clean most days with an occassional cheat day.
+Doing a fast every week will further help improve body's insulin response.
 2. Mental and Physical Activity: Moving your mind and body allows it to learn its functions, explore its degrees of freedom, and grow.
+Practice any kind of movement, weight-lifting, calisthenics, cardiovascular exercises, etc.
 3. Mental and Physical rest: It's only during rest, that you recover and rebuild.

-Okay, maybe a fourth thing:

-1. Lack of
+Sleep and meditate as much as you can.
+Sleep can be a great deterrent to marijuana.
+Whenever you feel the urge, just take rest and sleep.

+I'll do a longer post on fitness, for now, the potential action is simple; ***exercise and eat healthy most days, rest and keep off the choo choo train everyday***.

 ## Relationship and Family

+Currently, this area doesn't need major improvements.
+I just need to make sure I spend quality time with my family everyday, even if it's for a few short hours!

 ## Social life and Friends

 ## Financial